WebAssembly/design/AstSemantics.md

 Most operations available on 32-bit integers are sign-independent.
-Signed integers are always represented as two's complement and arithmetic that overflows comforms to the standard wrap-around semantics.
+Signed integers are always represented as two's complement and arithmetic that overflows conforms to the standard wrap-around semantics.
 All comparison operations yield 32-bit integer results with 1 representing true and 0 representing false.